VAlphonso/School_District_Analysis/README.md

 ## Summary

   There was little change in the math and reading scores for the district analysis after the ninth grade scores from Thomas High School were replaced with NaNs.
 The larger picture shows that charter schools are outperforming district schools.
-However, the geographical location wasn't taken into account and could account for some of the differences in these two types of schools.
+However, the geographical location wasn't taken into account; and therefore, be showing a corelation between these two types of schools.